How-to

 1. Share the link to Triply

-Open a saved TikTok, tap Share, and copy the link.
-Open Triply and paste it.
-The app extracts the location, name, photo, and category automatically.
+Open a saved TikTok, tap Share, and send it straight to Triply (or copy the link and paste it in the app).
+The spot gets extracted from the video and lands on your map with a photo, name, and category already filled in.
 Takes about 3 seconds.

 2. Repeat for your best saves